 Poetry Break – “Let Me Tell You How I Died” – Normandy

 Well, we’re home.
 The adventure is over.
 It was so amazing that I’m still processing a lot of it.
 I saw places with my own eyes that I’ve read about and written about for over a decade.
 I ran my fingers through the sand at Omaha Beach and Sword Beach.
-I wove through a real trench from the WWI Ypres Salient that was once surrounded by shell craters and mud, but it is now surrounded by a bustling, modern-day city.
+I wove through a real trench from the WWI Ypres Salient that was once surrounded by shell craters and mud, but is now surrounded by a bustling, modern-day city.
 I stood on 100-year-old battlefields that still bore scars I could both see with my eyes and feel with my heart.
 I navigated the chilled caves of Fort Douaumont where French soldiers withstood unimaginable bombardments and lost thousands of soldiers in the First World War.
-I stood at the mole on Dunkirk Beach that was once mobbed by 330,000 desperate soldiers trying to cross the English channel.
+I stood at the mole on Dunkirk Beach, once mobbed by 330,000 desperate soldiers trying to cross the English channel.
 I walked through beautiful cities across Europe and heard their bell towers chime.
 I stood atop the highest peak in Germany, and I also beheld the gorgeous summit of Switzerland’s Titlis Mountain.
 I took a picture on the same stairs where the Von Trapp children learned Do-Re-Mi.
 I walked down the vast aisles of churches that were hundreds of years old and heard their massive pipe organs echo.
 I met and spoke with people from all over the world, some of them I even stumbled my way through in French or German.
 I walked across Pegasus Bridge both the original and the new.
 I stood in graveyards that had seas of stones and wept for people I never knew but somehow feel so connected with despite the years of time between us.
 I saw way too many graves marked with the words “Known Unto God.”
 I hiked through the heat but also froze in the snow.
-I ate so much Belgian chocolate I got sick to my stomach, and I also had no regrets about it.
+I ate so much Belgian chocolate I got sick to my stomach, and I also had no regrets.
 I paid homage to a dearly departed friend by finding the tiny town in Belgium where he fought in WWII.
 I stepped up in ways I didn’t know I could at times, and crumbled with exhaustion at other times.
 Then, I sat bedraggled and frustrated for two days at an airport terminal in London and could only think of one thing.
 Home.
 I learned so much about the world and myself, and I cannot wait for the next big adventure.

 I have loads of articles coming from this truly incredible trip.
 However, it will take me some time to get my ducks in a row, so to speak.
 So, while I research, reorganize and get myself back in the writing mode, I leave you with the next installment of my Poem Epic.
 As I have now stood on the beaches of Normandy, it packs more of a punch for me.
 I hope it moves you as well.
 You can also take a peek at the pictures from this journey by clicking here.
 I am so looking forward to catching up with all of you!